odea-project/qAlgorithms/report/report.md

 (to nine decimal digits).
 When applied to real data, which is bound to have smaller MOD distances than the test data, this effect likely leads to better matching with the correct results.
-// The bug was successfully fixed following its discovery.

 When compared with the implementation in R, the DQS is sometimes identical.
 For the entire dataset, 79.1 % of the DQS matched when rounded to nine digits.
-This result does not change significantly (ßßß 5.
-Nachkommastelle) if bins that contain two points from the same scan are excluded (ßßß total).
-Even when rounded to three digits, only 93.2% of the DQS match.
-(Grafik) This behavior is independent of Bin association, which results in lower agreement when only comparing DQS per bin.
-(Grafik)
+This result does not change significantly if bins that contain two points from the same scan are excluded (134 total).
+Even when rounded to three digits, only 93.2% of the DQS match. (@todo image) This behavior is independent of Bin association, which results in lower agreement when only comparing DQS per bin. (@todo image) Testing with an artificial bin showed that the results generated by R were not always correct for unknown reasons.
+Correctness of the calculated DQS was controlled manually for both heavily reduced real data and an artificial bin with three very different bins and two points not belonging to any bin.

 A significant advantage over R and Julia implementations is that a single executable can be provided.
 This means the user is not